 Responsible management of Belmont University’s resources includes the conscientious assignment and operation of all vehicles used on Belmont business in order to assure compliance with traffic regulations, reduce risk, decrease insurance costs, and prevent harm to Belmont property, staff, students, and the public by reducing the likelihood of vehicle accidents.

 This policy applies to all vehicles used on Belmont business operated by Belmont affiliated drivers; including rental vehicles, personal vehicles, Belmont-owned vehicles, employees, volunteers, and students.
-This policy does not apply to charter vehicles or vehicles used on Student Organization trips scheduled through Student Affairs.

 Driver Approval Requirements